 Oversee the management, conservation and dispersal of a major art collection that spans the 20th Century, with a focus on American Modernism.

 UCLA Extension 6/13-present

-Instructor of adult education classes, among them, Doug Aitken in Context, Exploring the Broad Museum in Depth, Assemblage Then and Now, Exploring Issues in Contemporary Art, Abstract Painting Today and The Art of the Print: 1960 to Today.
+Instructor of adult education classes, among them, The Dwan Gallery and its Impact, Doug Aitken in Context, Exploring the Broad Museum in Depth, Assemblage Then and Now, Exploring Issues in Contemporary Art, Abstract Painting Today, and The Art of the Print: 1960 to Today.

 Panel Talk Co-Chair, Southern California ArtTable 5/15-4/16